spence-s/flat-xo/readme.md

 Type: `string[]`

 Some [paths](lib/constants.ts) are ignored by default, including paths in `.gitignore`.
 Additional ignores can be added here.
-For global ignores,
+For global ignores, keep `ignores` as the only key in the config item.

 ### space